What is the Solidarity Fund?

 The Solidarity Fund is a participatory grantmaking fund created by women’s funds for women's funds.
 Eligible women's funds can apply for these one-off grants to support an organisational need of their fund.

 After intensive internal and external consultations in 2018 and 2019, Mama Cash decided to shift how we provide strategic financial support to women's funds to be more equitable, transparent, and accountable.

-Are these funds replacing core funding?
+Are these funds replacing core funding from the Resilience Fund?

 No, these are in addition to Mama Cash’s long-term core grants support for women's funds and do not replace any existing funds.

 Who is eligible to apply for a Solidarity Fund grant?